The course is part of these learning pathsSee 1 more

 Hi, and welcome to Implementing Multi-Factor Authentication on Azure.
 My name is Eric Leonard, and I'll be leading you through this course on implementing multi-factor authentication.
 I'm a Microsoft Azure MVP and an Azure content author at Cloud Academy.
 I have over 15 years of experience in IT, several of those working with cloud technologies in the public and private sectors.
 If you have a question, feel free to connect with me on LinkedIn and send me a message, or send an email to firstname.lastname@example.org.

 Who should take this course?
-This course is intended for people who want to take the AZ-101 exam to become a certified Azure administrator, or for people who are tasked with managing Azure Active Directory.
+This course is intended for people who are tasked with managing Azure Active Directory.
 To get most out of this course, you should have a general understanding of Azure Active Directory.
 We'll begin the course by touching on an overview of implementing multi-factor authentication on Azure.
 We will then work through the implementation process by enabling MFA on an Azure tenant.
 Next, we will talk about configuring a user account for MFA and the different options that are available to secure your identities.
 By the end of this course, you should be able to implement multi-factor authentication on Azure.
 We would love to get your feedback on this course, so give it a rating when you are finished.
 So if you are ready to learn more about implementing multi-factor authentication, let's get started.

 With over 15 years of experience in the IT industry, Eric Leonard is a Microsoft Azure MVP and a Cloud Solution Architect.
 Eric’s experience working with Microsoft technologies, with a strong emphasis on cloud and automation solutions, enables his clients to succeed in today’s technological environment.
 Eric has worked for clients in a variety of different industries including large and small enterprises, the public sector, professional services, education, and communications.